-Finance Area Advisor's Email: brandon.cline@msstate.edu Economics Area Advisor's Email: rcampbell@business.msstate.edu; claudia.williamson@business.msstate.edu
+Finance Area Advisor's Email: brandon.cline@msstate.edu

+Economics Area Advisor's

+Email: rcampbell@business.msstate.edu; cwilliamson@business.msstate.edu Ph.D. in Applied Economics

-The Department of Finance and Economics offers the following graduate degrees through the college of Business:
+The Department of Finance and Economics offers the following graduate degrees through the college of Business.

-- Master of Arts in Economics
+- · Master of Arts in Economics

 - Doctor of Philosophy in Business Administration with a concentration in Finance

 - Doctor of Philosophy in Applied Economics